 The pairings that actually work:

 - In-app microsurveys + feature request board.
 Zonka Feedback or Refiner for capturing NPS/CSAT in the product, plus Canny for structured feature management.
+If you're evaluating dedicated customer satisfaction tools alongside these, that comparison covers the CSAT-specific category.
 These solve different problems: one measures sentiment at a moment in time, the other captures ideas and communicates what you're building.
 The overlap is minimal.

 - Product analytics + lightweight survey layer.
 Pendo handles both natively.
-But teams already on Amplitude or Mixpanel often prefer keeping their existing analytics stack and adding a dedicated survey tool on top.
-Less migration overhead, similar outcome.
+But teams already on Amplitude or Mixpanel often prefer keeping their existing analytics stack and adding a dedicated survey tool on top, with less migration overhead and a similar outcome.

 - Microsurveys + visual bug reporting.
 A survey tool covers satisfaction and friction signals; Marker.io or Usersnap handles the specific "something is broken right now" moment.
 These categories don't compete.
 They cover different user moments entirely.